 Binance Chain is a blockchain project started by Binance that was announced in April 2019.
 It enables anyone to create, use, and trade digital assets on the blockchain.
 Binance Chain’s native token is BNB.

 Binance Coin (BNB), Binance Chain’s native digital asset, functions similarly to Ethereum gas.
 Users can use BNB to pay for fees or transfers of BEP-2 tokens.
 BEP-2 coins, like the vast majority of other digital currencies, can be held in crypto wallets.
-Supported by many prominent hardware wallets like Trezor Model T, Ledger Nano X or S, etc.
+Many prominent hardware wallets like Trezor Model T, Ledger Nano X, or S are supported by many prominent hardware wallets.

 You can also store your funds in a hardware wallet and earn passive income, to learn more, read Ledger Live Review.